 Note.
 Format: Mean [standard deviation] (sample size).
-INC = Incandescent, CFL = Fluorescent.
+CFL = Fluorescent, LED = Light Emitting Diode.
 Scale for “I made my choice because it was easier to choose that option.” on a scale of 1 (Strongly disagree) to 7 (Strongly agree).

-Figure 1a.
-Three-way interaction plot between status quo, default, and past behavior on light bulk choice: 0 = INC, 1 = CFL.
+Figure 3a.
+Two-way interaction plot between status quo and default on light bulb choice: 0 = CFL, 1 = LED.
 Created using JAMOVI.

-Figure 1b.
-Three-way interaction plot between status quo, default, and past behavior on light bulb preference.
-The scale is from -100 = preference for INC, 100 = preference for CFL.
+Figure 3b.
+Two-way interaction plot between status quo and default on light bulb preference.
+The scale is from -100 = preference for CFL, 100 = preference for LED.
 Created using JAMOVI.